smikhalevski/es6-model/README.md

 Main features:

-- Work with models as with plain objects!
-No more attribute string names and things like `set('myAttr', 'foo')`.
+- Work with models as plain objects.
+No more string names for attributes and setter/getter calls like `set('myAttr', 'foo')`.
 - Nested models and lists of models.
 - Attribute definition inheritance and overriding.
 - Runtime assertions of model attributes.